MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 1. Create an Entra ID tenant if they don't have one yet.
 1. Using that tenant, register an application in Entra ID.
 1. Set the Supported Account types of the application to: Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant).
-1. Add the delegated permission openid and profile of Microsoft.Graph to the application.
+1. Add the delegated permission `openid` and profile of Microsoft Graph to the application.
 1. Don't publish any scopes in this application.
 1. Add the external identity provider’s valid authorization_endpoint URLs to that application as Reply URLs.